12 Tips for a Breakthrough Performance in Outdoor Track

 If you want to do things you've never done before, you've got to do things you've never done before.

-Specifically, you’re going to have to take a risk in the race that you haven’t up to this point.
+You're going to have to take a competitive risk that you've been avoiding up until now.
 I know this is scary, and that your fear of failure is real.

 And...